liferay/clay/CONTRIBUTING.md

 # you may need to update snapshots for various modules
 cd {PORTAL_ROOT}/modules
 ../gradlew packageRunTest

-# Once all tests have passed, send a pull request!
-#
-# 1. Send pull request to https://github.com/liferay-frontend/liferay-portal
-# 2. Copy the generated changelog and use that in your pull request description.
-# 3. Link your pull request to the LPS ticket in the current Jira Epic.
-#    - To find this, use the LPS from the Github milestone name and then look at
-#     the linked issues.
-The LPS is typically called "Update Clay Dependencies"

-# Lastly, share the release information in our public Slack channel!
 ```

+Once all tests have ✅ passed, send a pull request!

+1. Send pull request to https://github.com/liferay-platform-experience/liferay-portal
+2. Copy the **generated changelog** and use that in your pull request description.
+    - The PR title and commit message can be: "LPD-XXXXXX Update packages `@clayui/*` to v{CLAY_VERSION}"
+3. Link your pull request to the LPD ticket in the current Jira Epic.
+    - To find this, the LPD is typically called "Update Clay Dependencies".
+4. Run E2E testing.
+    - `ci:test:relevant`
+    - `ci:test:clay`
+        - If relevant is not passed, it is good to check that the important tests are passing.
+It may happen that we have flaky tests now that poshi tests are not being given much priority and we no longer have QA checking.

+Lastly, share the release information in our public Slack channel!

+1. Create a thread in the channel #t-dxp-platform-experience
+    - The title usually has a pattern `[:clay: Clay Release {MONTH DAY} - In progress]`
+2. Add a message to the thread placing the links:
+    - Link to the LPD ticket that is related to updating Clay packages on liferay-portal.
+    - Link to epic ticket
+    - Link to the [release note](https://github.com/liferay/clay/releases) that was created manually using the Github interface

 ## Testing local changes in liferay-portal